jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

 ***

 ### ITERATION
 Like conditionals, iteration is indented and doesn't use curly brackets.
-First, let's count from 0–9:
+First, let's count from `0–9`:

 ```python
 for i in range(0, 10):
   print(i)
 ```

-Do the same thing, but count by twos:
+The same thing, but counting by twos:

 ```python
 # third value is the step size